FOREX-Euro eases after rally, more short-term gains eyed

 of Japan.

-a warning that he would take firm steps against the yen's rise
+again warn he would take firm steps against the yen's rise as

 high as 76.299 on Thursday.